per1Peteia/httpfromtcp/README.md

-# build HTTP from TCP
+## custom build of HTTP from TCP up